qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 We need to make it _very_ clear in documentation that pulling a dataset doesn't get you all versions by default.

+### Default of no retention strategy can leave users stranded

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+### Use a default version retention strategy a rolling window from HEAD
+One alternative we

 ### Make pull fetch all versions when the total size is below a certain threshold
 This would add convenice when the storage cost is trivial.
 This can definitely be added later